 Many of the bears, sometimes singly and sometimes a mother bear with cubs, loiter along the roads to beg candy from the passing motorists.
-For a time feeding these bears was considered a harmless pastime, so long as the food was thrown and not fed directly from the hand.
-Even this practice now is strictly forbidden by park authorities, since the bears are unable to understand when the available supply of sweets is exhausted and are apt to go after more, with unpleasant results to the visitors.
+Feeding these bears is a harmless pastime, so long as the food is thrown.
+It should never be fed directly from the hand, nor should one ever pretend to have food to make a bear pose for a picture.
+For the bear dislikes a practical joke as much as does his human brother.